Ended0fTime/SPPO/README.md

 - Test.html now contains a spare code of the textbox css n html
 - Updated table.css to no longer include elements from senarai.php
 - Renamed 1 element in keputusan.php for more uniform css n html namings
+- Removed the commented code and extra html word msg in daftar.php